-Row No. Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 9 Other intangible assets (net of associated deferred tax liabilities) 67,078 67,078 Explanation As set out in paragraph 87 of the Basel III text issued by 2010), mortgage servicing rights ("MSRs") may be given (and hence be excluded from deduction from CET1 capit Hong Kong, an AI is required to follow the accounting tre of intangible assets reported in the AI's financial stateme CET1 capital.
-Therefore, the amount to be deducted as r than that required under Basel III.
-The amount reported in this box represents the amount reported in row 9 (i.e. "Hong Kong basis") adjusted by reducing the amount of not in excess of the 10% threshold set for MSRs and the MSRs, DTAs arising from temporary differences and sign instruments issued by financial sector entities (excluding other credit exposures to connected companies) under B limited recognition in cal up to the specified atment of including M ents and to deduct MS reported in row 9 may under the column "Ba the amount reported MSRs to be deducted aggregate 15% three hificant investments in those that are loans, CET1 capital threshold).
-In ASRs as part SRs in full from be greater usel III basis" under the to the extent shold set for cET1 capital
+Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 9 Other intangible assets (net of associated deferred tax liabilities) 63,593 63,593 Explanation As set out in paragraph 87 of the Basel III text issued mortgage servicing rights ("MSRs") may be given limi be excluded from deduction from CET1 capital up to AI is required to follow the accounting treatment of ir reported in the AI's financial statements and to deduct the amount to be deducted as reported in row 9 may III.
+The amount reported under the column "Basel II reported in row 9 (i.e. the amount reported under the "I amount of MSRs to be deducted to the extent not in and the aggregate 15% threshold set for MSRs, DT significant investments in CET1 capital instruments is those that are loans, facilities or other credit exposures ted recognition in CET the specified threshold including MSRs as part MSRs in full from CET be greater than that I basis" in this box relations Kong basis") adjustices of the 10% throw As arising from tempossued by financial sections.
+1 capital (and hence d).
+In Hong Kong, an tof intangible assets T1 capital.
+Therefore, required under Basel presents the amount justed by reducing the reshold set for MSRs orary differences and or entities (excluding